ashaypatel/ad-brain-regions-study/cellranger/README.md

    bash run_cellranger_ATAC.sh
    ```

-   🚨 Three lines need to be changed each time a different batch is run 🚨 The default is for batch1.
-Below is example for run_cellranger.sh where the 🚨 emoji indicates it's a line that needs to be changed
+   🚨 Three lines need to be changed each time a different batch is run 🚨 The default is for **batch1**.
+Below is an example for run_cellranger.sh where the 🚨 emoji indicates it's a line that needs to be changed

 <details>
 <summary> Show example SLURM submission script</summary>